VenkateshYadavP/WhatFlower/README.md

 # WhatFlower
-Just snap a picture of a flower You want to know about, this app willl give you its info.
+Just snap a picture of a flower You want to know about, this app will give you its info,This app works offline.
 For this I used oxford 102 flowers Caffe model, by converting it to .mlmodel using coremltools.